 There are similarities between these two graduate degrees and both offer significant advantages for career growth.
 But there are important distinctions as well in what you learn and in your career path.

-MBA vs. IO Psychology: What Are Some Possible Career Pathways?
+MBA vs. IO Psychology: Possible Career Pathways

 Both an MBA and a master’s in industrial-organizational psychology will prepare you to further your career in business.
 And both degrees offer a variety of flexibility and opportunities.